TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/001 Introduction.md

 So, this chain of method calls is "fluent".

 There are different "builders" in EFC, we will use different ones, for different purposes.\
-If we wish to configure an entity, we use a ModelBuilder.\
+If we wish to configure an entity, we use a EntityTypeBuilder.\
 If we wish to configure a property, we use a PropertyBuilder.\
 And so on.
 This is somewhat "automatic".
 You will see.